alexiusacademia/alexiusacademia.github.io/_posts/2019-07-06-easyplan-day28.md

 Initially, I finished the general tab for the project information.
 This should do for now.
 Later, I will be coding the functionalities for this.

 End: 11:38am

+Start: 5:00pm
+To continue, all the initial data is being updated in the project object.
+When now saved, can be retrieved as the open and save functionality has been updated.
+The additional properties that can now be set are project name, manager and start date.
+Finish date is automatically updated based on the duration.
+End: ---